-The Committee considered the duties of public bodies to comply with the Climate Change Act, noting that a Statutory Financial Performance Order of the Act requires public bodies to annually report For the financial year 2017-18 the College made an on compliance with the climate change duties.
-The draft underlying surplus of £0.6m - an increase from £0.3m in CoGC Climate Change Report for 2016-17 was submitted 2016-17.
-However, the College continues to operate in for review.
-The challenges faced in reducing substantially a challenging financial climate, and is facing significantly the College's carbon footprint were recognised, and increased staff costs over the next 2 years, due mainly to the Committee charged the Executive Leadership Team harmonisation of pay levels across the sector. to consider and agree how this would be progressed, The College had net current liabilities of £4.0m at the year particularly in relation to the Sustainability Strategy.
+The Committee considered the duties of public bodies to comply with the Climate Change Act, noting that a Statutory Order of the Act requires public bodies to annually report on compliance with the climate change duties.
+The draft CoGC Climate Change Report for 2016-17 was submitted for review.
+The challenges faced in reducing substantially the College's carbon footprint were recognised, and the Committee charged the Executive Leadership Team to consider and agree how this would be progressed, particularly in relation to the Sustainability Strategy.